odkr/pandoc-zotxt.lua/README.md

   } | tar -xz && ln -fs "$name" "$name-$vers/$name" .; )
 ```

-If you want to use the manual page that ships with this release, you
+If you want to use the manual page that ships with this release, add
-can add `<Pandoc data directory>/filters/pandoc-zotxt.lua-1.1.0/man`
+`<Pandoc data directory>/filters/pandoc-zotxt.lua-1.1.0/man`
 to your `MANPATH`.